Queiny/CourseRA_GETDATA_Project/README.md

-# CourseRA_GETDATA_Project
+# CourseRA_GettingAndCleaningData_Project
-CourseRA GETDATA class project
+CourseRA Course project

 This is the course project github repository for CoureseRA Getting and Cleanning the Data.